tjaffri/ml-dev-pc-setup/README.md

 The last line will print out per-step timing.
 With a CPU-only setup (e.g. a PC without a tensorflow-supported Nvidia GPU), you should expect ~110ms per step.
 With a fast GPU setup you should get <10ms per step, a 10X improvement.

 # Update
-To update all chocolatey packages, type
+To update all chocolatey packages, type:

 ```bash
 choco upgrade all